Kalindro/cyber-oasis-project-reborn-depreciated/README.md

 # CyberOasisProjectReborn

-My main repository containing all the functions, utilities, strategies that help me to trade & investing on crypto markets.
+My main repository containing all the functions, utilities, strategies that help me to trade & invest on crypto markets.

 This project allowed me to self-develop my Python skills.
 I've started with minimal programing knowledge, where now I'm